bentormey/btormey/src/pages/test.md

 Return as an expat, savings/self-employed

-Before you read any further...
+Before you read any further, please note the following.

-Nothing presented here constitutes investment advice, consider it a starting point for your own investigations.
+> Nothing presented here constitutes investment advice, consider it a starting point for your own investigations.
+>

-Always do your own research before investing in any financial products.
+> Always do your own research before investing in any financial products.

 ### Passive vs. Active